VickyhqL/unit_1-2021/GAME.md

 ## Reflection
 Personally I feel that I did not manage my time correctly.
 I underestimated the time I needed to program the game itself and my inital idea for a score system proved difficult to execute.
 As such I tired to simplify it.
 Even then it didn't turn out well.
 I personally feel my time management was lacking and I was too ambitious given my limited knowledge in programming thus far.
 In the furutre I would benefit from makng a more detailed plan of my game and spend more time fufilling the success criteria rather than chasing after my chosen plot ideas.
 Since I spent so much time trying to flesh out the story one of the key requiremnts of haveing a score system ended up mostly unfinished.

+*As of the 24th I suddenly made a breakthrough with the score system and my code.
+It is now undergoing a rework.
+I was overcomplicating what I needed to do.
+The program will see some changes until it is finished.
+Given the rework it is unlikely I can complete and start Act 3 before Monday even though time is up.